Shalimov/react-hooks-combine/docs/api-reference.md

 Creates custom hook to produce a memoized callback.
 Based on [useCallback](https://reactjs.org/docs/hooks-reference.html#usecallback) hook.

-Pass an inline callback and an array of dependencies. useCallback will return a memoized version of the callback that only changes if one of the dependencies has changed.
+Pass an inline callback and an array of dependencies.
+Custom hook which is using [useCallback](https://reactjs.org/docs/hooks-reference.html#usecallback) will return a memoized version of the callback that only changes if one of the dependencies has changed.
 This is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders (e.g. shouldComponentUpdate).

 __Example__